darumatic/apigee-cli/README.rst

 apigee-cli is a command-line interface tool designed to simplify the use of the Apigee Edge Management API.
 It provides a user-friendly experience with features such as SSO support.

-While Google or Apigee does not officially support the tool, it can be used for general administrative tasks, as a developer package, and to support automation for common development tasks such as CI/CD.
+It can be used for general administrative tasks, as a developer package, and to support automation for common development tasks such as CI/CD.

 With the apigee-cli, you can manage your Apigee Edge credentials using environment variables, config files, or command-line arguments.